County reports four new COVID-19 cases

-The county has reported 80 cases in the first 13 days of May, an average of 6.1 per day.
+The county has reported 84 cases in the first 14 days of May, an average of six per day.

 (0) comments